VarinR/Atmospheric-Science/README.md

 #### Key Findings

-The analysis in the first notebook yielded the following key findings:

 - Identified the ideal CAPE range for precipitation, which falls between 250 and 1500 J/Kg.
 - Noted a decrease in precipitation beyond 1500 J/Kg CAPE.